RootlessAgrarian/mappingguide/docs/index.md

 2. Signs and Portents:  road signage
 3. Bright Lights, Big City: urban areas
 4. A River Runs Through It:  rural areas
-5. Know Your Species:  more on object types
+5. A Field Guide to Objects:  more on object types

 ### Advanced Tutorials